 Credit Score After Chapter 7

 The better your credit score is, the more your credit score will decline.
 Credit scores average around 540 after bankruptcy, so if yours was 750, it will fall a lot further than if it was at 640 before bankruptcy.
 The good news is that many debts will be discharged—taxes, student loans, child support and some others won’t go away—and you will be able to start fresh.
-If you are still employed, or if you get a new job, your monthly expenses will be less, and you may even be able to start saving money.
+If you are still employed, or if you get a new job, your monthly expenses will be less, and you may even be able to start saving money, especially if you’re bringing in some money through passive income ideas.

 Get a Secured Credit Card